yonailo/spectrum-brisca/README.md

 ![game screenshot](images/image2.png)

-Initially I was thinking in making a computer vs player game, but after discovering the exciting world of [spectranet](https://spectranet.bytedelight.com/) I chose to create a networking game.
+Initially I was thinking in making a computer vs player game, but after discovering the exciting world of [spectranet](https://www.bytedelight.com/wp-content/uploads/2023/03/Spectranet-Manual.pdf) I chose to create [a networked game](https://spectranet.bytedelight.com/).

 The spectranet hardware allows up to 4 sockets, that includes the listening socket so theoretically only up to 3 clients could be connected.
 If you have a filesystem already mounted, that also removes one of the available sockets.
 In order to make things easier, only 2 clients per server are supported.

 The [loading screen](assets/screen-presentation-by-D0kky.scr) has been developped by DOk^RA :

 ![loading screen](images/image5.png)

+From a BASIC break, in order to run in client mode you can issue `RUN 9998`. `RUN 9999` is for running in server mode.
+The server code starts at line 2000, and the client code at line 3000.

 ## Custom fonts & UDGs